-This sticky-sweet Panda Express orange chicken copycat recipe is one you’ll find yourself making on repeat!
+This easy Panda Express orange chicken copycat recipe is one you will make again and again.
 It’s homemade, it’s fresh, and yes—it’s better than takeout!

 On rare occasions, I leave town without my family, and my husband and kids have a little tradition: they treat themselves to Panda Express and happily eat the leftovers until I return.
 It’s such a hit that my kids ask when I’m going on my next trip just so they can enjoy the tradition with their baba.
 Naturally, I had to remind them of my irreplaceable cooking skills—so now I bring Panda Express to them.